hirobo/world-earthquake/README.md

 - Storage Admin
 - Storage Object Admin
 - Secret Manager Secret Accessor
+- Artifact Registry Writer

 ### 2. Terraform
 Working directory is `terraform`.
-We will create a GCS bucket for data lake and a BigQuery dataset for saving raw data, and a virtual machine for Prefect/dbt.
+We will create the following GCP resources:
+- a GCS bucket for data lake
+- a BigQuery dataset for saving raw data
+- an Artifact Registry repository to save Docker images for Prefect flows and Prefect agent

 #### 2.1 Create a bucket for the tsfile
 We will save the `tfstate` file in a GCS bucket, so please create a bucket for that.
 (We recommend using object versioning.)
 #### 2.2 Create configuration files